 Features and Usability

-While both of these softwares are excellent, we’ve compared the two software’s plans and features and we found Xero to be the better option in different areas:
+While both of these software is excellent, we’ve compared the two software’s plans and features and we found Xero to be the better option in different areas:

 - Xero scales better with business size

-Xero scales in an excellent way: all of its core features, functionality and user experience is adaptable to larger teams and larger businesses.
-If you start using the early plan of Xero, you can rest assured that it will still be usable as your team grows and expands.
+Xero scales excellently: all of its core features, functionality, and user experience are adaptable to larger teams and larger businesses.
+If you start using the early plan of Xero, you can rest assured that it will still be used as your team grows and expands.

 This scalability is not as effective when it comes to Quickbooks, as it lacks the features Xero provides.
 Xero has a variety of add-ons to facilitate processing new projects you might take on as your business grows, and has an excellent core functionality for processing invoices payments.